bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 ## Build tools

-I have created repository to showcase how to use with various contemprary bundlers, because frontend setup is a nightmare and the last thing is someone fiddling with Webpack or Babel config:
+I have setup a repo to showcase how to use Bangle.dev with various contemporary bundlers.
+Lets be honest, frontend setup is a nightmare 🧟‍♀️ and the last thing I want is someone fiddling with Webpack or Babel config:

 - [create-react-app-v4](https://github.com/bangle-io/bangle.dev-boilerplates/tree/main/create-react-app-v4)
 - [create-react-app-v3](https://github.com/bangle-io/bangle.dev-boilerplates/tree/main/create-react-app-v3)
 - [webpack-v4](https://github.com/bangle-io/bangle.dev-boilerplates/tree/main/webpack-v4)

-Feel free to send a Pull Request for your favourite build tool.
+Feel free to send a Pull Request for your favorite build tool.
+If setup looks good, head over to the [examples](https://bangle.dev/docs/examples/markdown-editor)!

 :heart: Support for **Vue** is coming soon.
 Meanwhile you can either use vanilla Bangle Components _or_ consider [tiptap](https://github.com/ueberdosis/tiptap) an awesome library which runs the same [Prosemirror](https://prosemirror.net) blood in its veins!